LopezChris/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ## Objective

-Many tools, such as ROC and Precision-Recall Curves, are available to evaluate how good or bad a classification model is predicting outcomes.
-In this tutorial, we will use a subset of the Freddie Mac Single-Family Loan-Level dataset to build a classification model and use it to predict if a loan will become delinquent.
-Through H2O’s DAI Diagnostic tool, we will explore the financial impacts the false positive and false negative predictions have while exploring tools like ROC Curve, Prec-Recall, Gain and Lift Charts, K-S Chart.
+Many diagnostic tools, such as ROC and Precision-Recall Curves, are available to evaluate how good or bad a classification model is at predicting outcomes.
+In this tutorial, we will use a subset of the Freddie Mac Single-Family Loan-Level dataset to build a binary classification model and use this model to predict if a loan will become delinquent.
+Through Driveless AI's (DAI) Diagnostic tool, we will explore the financial impacts of the false positive and false negative predictions while also exploring tools like ROC Curve, Precision-Recall Curve, Gain and Lift Charts, and K-S Chart.
 Finally, we will explore a few metrics such as AUC, F-Scores, GINI, MCC, and Log Loss to assist us with evaluating the performance of the generated model.

 ## Prerequisites
 You will need the following to be able to do this tutorial: